 If you’re not sure, the good news is that you can try it out for free.
 You can try out a few free classes right away, or try the full offering by starting your free trial of Skillshare Premium below.

-As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare 2-week free trial.
+As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare free month long trial.

 Previously, a 2-month free trial was offered, but this is no longer the case.
-Still, you can take a lot of classes in two weeks, so it’s a great way to find out whether or not you like the platform before spending a dime!
+Still, you can take a lot of classes in a month, so it’s a great way to find out whether or not you like the platform before spending a dime!

 Best Skillshare classes